9 Steps to Set Up a Meal Prep Station in Your Kitchen

 7. Plan Ahead and Batch Cook

-Efficient meal prep involves planning ahead and batch cooking.
-Set aside time each week to plan meals, create a shopping list, and prepare ingredients in advance.
-Batch cooking allows you to cook larger quantities and store meals in the freezer for future use.
+One of the best meal prep tricks ever is batch cooking.
+You just set aside time each week to plan meals, create a shopping list, and prepare ingredients in advance.

 8. Label and Date Containers